 You only need an open-water certification to dive inside Devil’s.
 Technically, Devil’s Den is not a cave dive.
 Unlike caves, the surface is always accessible and open.

 Due to the lack of overhead obstructions, it does not require cave-diving training or certification.
-Devil’s Den is connected to a cave system and a spring water source.
+Devil’s Den is connected to a cave and spring water sources.

 Getting SCUBA Certified at Devil’s Den